A Field Guide to Event-Shape Observables Using Optimal Transport: Simulation Results

 Let's begin by considering the correlations between the same observables (\emph{i.e.} same reference geometries) for various values of $\beta$.
 For ease of plotting we do not consider every combination of $\beta$; we consider enough to be indicative of any global trends.

 We start by looking at the HQCD samples in Fig.~\ref{fig:2dHQCD}.
-It is immediately evident that for all values of $\beta$, the distributions are much more correlated for dipole distance than for event isotropy.
+It is immediately evident that for all values of $\beta$, the distributions are much more correlated for event isotropy than for dipole distance.
 We conjecture that this is due to the large underlying symmetry of the reference geometry for event isotropy.
 On average the distances traveled by particles to get to the reference geometry of a dipole rather than the isotropic distribution are greater, and the non-linearities in the EMD calculation are more evident.

 For the HQCD sample in particular, the disparity in correlations for the different observables is also due to the fact that the sample is better approximated as a dipole than an isotropic event.
 Because manifold distances are most powerful at discriminating `close' events than `far' events (see Ref.~\cite{Cesarotti:2020hwb}), the event isotropy distributions for HQCD tend to saturate the anisotropic regime and appear more correlated.